ammerizalde/prototype-invoices-task/README.md

 # angular-webpack

-Prototype to upload invoices, check prices, keep track of invoices and simulate a dashboard.
+-Prototype to upload invoices, check prices, keep track of invoices and simulate a dashboard.
+-The prototype simulates the way to upload files.
+Please note that the prototype doesn't validate or store the file.
+-The prototype displays dummy data.
+The files of the dummies are located in ./invoice/invoice.json and ./stock/stock.json

 >Warning: Make sure you're using the latest version of Node.js and NPM